Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 Building Emotional Intimacy in a Relationship

-To be emotionally intimate is to feel a sense of safety and security in the partnership.
+To be emotionally connected and intimate is to feel a sense of safety and security in the intimacy of the partnership.

 Recognizing that there is a problem in the relationship is the first step toward restoring the broken pieces.